-Most musicians will probably agree that the most challenging part about being one doesn't lie in creating new music, but instead reaching the target audience and promoting your music effectively.
+Many musicians will probably agree that the most challenging part about being one doesn't lie in creating new music but instead in reaching the target audience and promoting your music effectively.

-Before the early 2000's, the road towards success, while not easy, was relatively straightforward.
-An artist would be discovered, signed by a label and then the label would handle everything else.
-With that infrastructure no longer in place, aside from multi-platinum artists, an emerging and/or independent artist needs to be a jack-of-all-trades.
-Alongside creating new material, you have to oversee everything from designing posters, booking gigs, creating your own art website, and maintaining an active social media presence.
+Before the early 2000s, the road towards success, while not easy, was relatively straightforward.
+A label would discover artists, sign them, and then manage everything else.
+With that infrastructure no longer in place, aside from multi-platinum artists, an emerging or independent artist needs to be a jack-of-all-trades.
+Alongside creating new material, you have to oversee everything from designing posters, booking gigs, creating your art website, and maintaining an active social media presence.

-This brings us to Instagram and its value for budding musicians.
-Now, to figure out whether Instagram is a helpful platform for you, you’ll need to take a look at the target market of this platform.
-71% of Instagram users world wide are 35 or younger.
-It’s a pretty wide margin, yes, but such a huge percentage means that Instagram is likely work for you and your music, regardless of the genre, as long as the younger audience is interested in your sound, there is no stopping you!
+This point brings us to Instagram and its value for musicians.
+Now, to figure out whether Instagram is a helpful platform for you, let's look at the platform’s target market.
+According to the stats, 71% of Instagram users worldwide are 35 or younger.
+Such a considerable percentage means Instagram will likely work for your music, regardless of the genre.
+As long as the younger audience is interested in your sound, there is no stopping you!

 Aside from popularity, Instagram offers plenty of features that allow you to build a loyal following and engage your audiences, such as "traditional posts," Instagram Stories, IGTV, and plenty of advertising options.
-With that in mind, here are seven tips that will help you find your way to your fans and promote your music on Instagram the process.
+With that in mind, here are seven tips that will help you find your way to your fans and promote your music on Instagram successfully.

 1. Promote Your Music on Instagram Stories and IGTV

-One of the most popular features on Instagram right now is the Instagram Stories feature, particularly if you are trying to address a millennial audience.
+One of the most popular features on Instagram right now is Instagram Stories, particularly if you address a millennial audience.
 The platform holds incredible marketing potential, with as many as 500 million users creating and viewing Stories daily.
-Because their format is relatively short, using Stories to promote music may seem counter-intuitive at first.
+Because their format is relatively short, using Stories to promote your music may seem counterintuitive at first.
 However, throwing in the right 15-second clip of one of your songs can do wonders for engagement.
 Everyone likes a good teaser!
 So, what can you promote using IG Stories?

 Well, pretty much anything, and that includes: